Property Preservation: Securing – The Definitive Guide

 III.
 Swimming Pools

 Fees for securing or winterizing swimming pools and hot tubs or spas are not included in the maximum allowable limit per property.
 See below for the maximum costs for securing pools and spas.
 The costs for permits to drain pools/spas by local governments are included in the maximum limit for this cost item and will be reimbursed based on the actual cost incurred.
-Prior written approval from the M&M contractor is not required for securing or winterizing pools unless noted otherwise in variances below.
-Before and after photographs are required.
-At a minimum the Mortgagee should:

 • Pump out the pool leaving 4 feet of water in the deep end (this amount may vary depending on the elevation).
 After pumping, apply chlorine to control the algae in the remaining water.
 Circulate remaining water to mix chlorine.
 Isolate and drain pumps and filters.
 Remove all trash from the interior of the pool and haul it away.